Who is Sajid Javid, the new home secretary?

 He said that his school did not want to pay for him to do maths O-Level - his dad ended paying for it instead.

+He had also developed an interest in financial markets, sparked by the Thatcher government's privatisations.
+At the age of 14 he went to see his father's bank manager and arranged to borrow £500 to invest in shares, becoming a regular reader of the Financial Times.

-A fan of Margaret Thatcher's politics since the age of eleven, he passed that maths O-Level and later headed off to Exeter University to study economics and politics - giving a clear hint of his future career direction.
+His goal became to work in the City so he passed that maths O-Level and, rejecting his school's suggestion he become a TV repair man, headed off to sixth form college and then to Exeter University to study economics and politics - giving a clear hint of his future career direction.

 He also met his future wife, Laura, while doing a summer job at Commercial Union.
-As he told the Daily Mail, they sat opposite each other and shared a stapler.
+They sat opposite each other and shared a stapler, he told the Daily Mail.

 Their four children are privately educated: "We do what's best for them," Mr Javid, who has described himself as a non-practising Muslim, told the newspaper.